Supporting a Shy Child, Naturally

 I find it helpful to begin by asking, “Why?”
-In the case of this little 4-1/2 year old girl, most of her parents’ attention was focused on her older sister who was autistic and unable to speak.
-The little girl must have concluded that she could get her parents’ attention by not speaking, and in fact she did, as her distraught mother dragged both children to endless appointments.
+In the case of this little 4-and-a-half-year-old girl, most of her parents’ attention was focused on her older sister, who was autistic and unable to speak.
+The little girl must have concluded that she could get her parents’ attention by not speaking, and in fact, she did, as her distraught mother dragged both children to endless appointments.
 The poor mother was at her wit’s end by the time she came to see me.

 The story does not end there, however.
 Sally came back to see me recently at the age of 14 for a teenage hormonal problem.
 She has been starring in her school plays for years now!